rivera-bl/dotfiles/README.md

 - In configuration.nix if I set inside the programs the option of `enabled = false;` then the other options will be skipped, this way we can manage the configurations thorough XDG_CONFIG_HOME

+- Some programs should be installed system-wide like `fish` so they can be used by root too

 ### Conclusion

 - Advantages of hm:
     - some programs have more options like `fish`
     - separation of concerns
     - don't mess with system wide generations
+    - nix language is really helpful when managing plugins, for example with tmux or nvim, no overhead
     - ?it is the standard used by jonringer and Misterio77

 - Usage of hm: